Antiz96/antiz.fr/content/blog/raspberry-pi-wake-on-lan-server.md

 The solution consist of a script running on the Raspberry Pi that monitors my servers health and make use of the ["Wake On Lan" network standard](https://en.wikipedia.org/wiki/Wake-on-LAN) to power them back on remotely after a (configurable) period of downtime.
 Indeed, thanks to the way Raspberry Pis are automatically powered on when power comes in, the Raspberry Pi will automatically power back on when the power is restored after a power outage, allowing it to check and power on my other physical servers in such cases.

-But before creating the script on the Raspberry Pi, we have to make the monitored servers compatible with Wake On Lan so they can handle the network packet sent by the script properly.
+But before creating the script on the Raspberry Pi, we have to make the monitored servers compatible with Wake On Lan so they can handle the related network packet sent by the script properly.

 ### Enabling Wake On Lan support on the monitored servers